Monthly Tech-Tip from Tony Hansen SignUp

 Beer Bottle Master Mold via 3D Printing

 It is now possible to quickly draw 3D objects on a computer, 3D print block or case molds and have working plaster test molds within a couple of days.
 The more pieces a mold needs to have the better this system works.
-It is interesting to note the precision that is possible using this process - and that achieving that precision can be done by simple trial-and-error recreation of test molds.
+It is interesting to note the precision that is possible using this process - and that achieving that precision can be done by simple trial-and-error cycles.
 Additionally, a potter can create partial or small-scale molds to prototype and then make full-size rubber masters.

 Ceramic beer bottles were made historically.
 They are a very difficult shape for jiggering, needing to be done in two parts and joined.
 Thus, many companies even had teams of potters making them by hand.
 Slip casting using traditional mold-making techniques was never practical compared to the metal molds used in glass forming.
 That being said, ceramic bottles have some important advantages over glass - these include decoration and customization options, practicality for potters to make, flexibility to retool size and shapes, flexibility in glazes and colors and options for stamping and embossing.
 Ceramic glazes, especially stoneware glazes, also have the potential to be more durable.
 So it is easy to see why we are excited at how easy it now is for potters to take advantage of the ceramic process in ways industry cannot.